tenet-org/tenet-docs/docs/tokenomics/staking.md

 # Staking

-veTENET owners are eligible to various streams of income.&#x20;
+veTENET owners are eligible to various streams of income.

 As tTENET is used to produce veTENET, the underlying tTENET that backs the produced veTENET keeps on earning validator rewards.
-These validator rewards are distributed equally over all veTENET owners.&#x20;
+These validator rewards are distributed equally over all veTENET owners.

-veTENET also receives DeFi protocol rewards from the TENET DeFi ecosystem.&#x20;
+veTENET also receives DeFi protocol rewards from the TENET DeFi ecosystem.

 The following protocols send fees to veTENET in the following ways: